Niles East Reflections High School Yearbooks, 1938-1980

 This collection includes the digitized Reflections yearbooks of Niles East High School, a public 4–year school in Skokie, Illinois.
 Operated by Niles Township High Schools District 219, Niles East was first opened in 1938 and closed after the 1979–1980 school year.

 Niles East's sister schools Niles West High School and Niles North High School remain open.
-The school was known as Niles Township High School until Niles West High School opened in 1959.
-Only a portion of the original building still stands - it was mostly demolished during construction of Oakton Community College.
+The school was known as Niles Township High School or NileHi until Niles West High School opened in 1959.
+Only a portion of the original building still stands - it was mostly demolished during the construction of Oakton Community College.
+The school newspaper, the NileHiLite, is also available in the library's digital collections.

 - It ranks high among schools around the world on the list of Nobel Prize laureates by secondary school affiliation.